janpeter19/janpeter19/README.md

    * PyFMI: The script setting up the environment is very slow.
 Loading Miniconda used to take 1-2 minuntes but now takes much longer time.
 Not clear why.

    * FMPy: The script setting up the environment comes to a halt.
 Follow the instruction and restart the session.
 The the script comes to a new halt.
-Then just choose the next cell cd BPL_ (and the address depens on the application chosen).
+Then just choose the next cell cd BPL_ (and the address depends on the application chosen).
 Then choose Runtime/Run cell and below.

   Further, I also gradually update the FMUs with MSL 4.1.0.
 For applications using PID-control that needs an update of BPL and will be done later.
 This updates should not affect the demo examples here.